davesque/s/README.md

 It's also nice to have your `.bin` directory in version control.

+**WARNING**: If you _do_ keep your `.bin` directory in version control, be careful not to commit any scripts that may contain sensitive information, passwords, etc.

 ## Examples

 To create a new script using `s` called `lo`, issue the following command: